Wakizashi attributed to Sue Bizen/Harumitsu

 with NBTHk Hozon paper and old handwritten Origami.

-The blade is Mumei unsigned, attributed to 末備前 Sue Bizen (late Muromachi period) by NBTHk Hozon paper.
+The blade is Mumei (unsigned), attributed to Sue Bizen (備前) , from the late Muromachi period by NBTHk Hozon paper.

-The Bizen Osafune school is one of the most famous Smiths, it actived as early as the late Kamakura period and prospered all the way until the Bakumatsu period (~19th century).
+The Bizen Osafune school is one of the most famous Smiths, it started as early as the Kamakura period and prospered all the way until the Bakumatsu period.
+It is said that one of the reasons for its success was its close proximity to Water and Iorn sand from the Yoshi river and charcoal rendered from a nearby pine Forrest.

-It also comes with an old handwritten Origami certificate, this Origami is written on the 15th year of Showa (~1940) in Chiba prefecture.
+This sword is very iconic work of this school, with a beautiful, very identifiable Bizen Osafune style Choji hamon, oftenly described as Kani No Tsume “crab claw” style.
+As well as the current NBTHK Origami, It also comes with an old handwritten certificate, this Origami is written on the 15th year of Showa (~1940) in Chiba prefecture.
 It provided the same attribution as the NBTHk Hozon paper, but more specifically attributed the blade to 備前長船春光 Bizen Osafune Harumitsu.

 Paper – NBTHK Hozon attributed to Sue Bizen (Late Muromachi Period).
 And old Handwritten Origami Certificate more specifically attributed to Bizen Osafune Harumitsu.